KennethLulie/aws-enterprise-agentic-ai/PHASE_1A_HOW_TO_GUIDE.md

 ---

-## 9. App Runner Deployment
+## 9. App Runner Deployment (Terraform Stage 4)

 ### What We're Doing
-Deploying the backend service to AWS App Runner (Stage 4 of staged apply).
-This is the final Terraform apply that creates the running backend service.
+Applying the final Terraform stage to create App Runner, which deploys your backend as a running service.

+**Why is this a separate section?** App Runner needs to pull a Docker image from ECR.
+In Section 5, you created an empty ECR repository.
+In Section 8, you pushed your image to it.
+Now App Runner can be created because it has an image to pull.

 ### Why This Matters
 - **Managed Compute:** App Runner handles scaling, load balancing, HTTPS